Dacii (film): Plot

 Decebalus orders an evacuation of the border province accompanied by delaying operations against the Romans.
 He sends a symbolic message to Domitian: a caged mouse, frog, bird, a knife and a quiver of arrows.
 The message is misinterpreted by the Romans as a sign of Dacian submission to Rome (the animals signifying the land, waters and air, all being handed over with the weapons).
 Severus is deputed to travel to the Dacian capital to receive Decebalus' surrender.
 When he gets there, Decebalus reveals to him the truth about his father Attius.
 He also tells him that the true meaning of the message was that the Dacians would fight to the end against invaders.

 The Dacians prepare for war.
 According to ancestral custom, the bravest young warrior must be sacrificed to the Dacian god Zalmoxis to win his favour.
 Since the king's son Cotyso won a contest of athletic and martial skill, he has been given the honour of being sent to Zalmoxis.
 Cotyso accepts that he must die and is sacrificed by being thrown onto spears.
 Decebalus says that the god will now be with them in their battles.

 After Severus reports back, an angry Domitian sends Fuscus to crush the Dacians.
 Severus is ordered by Fuscus to lead the vanguard into an attack on the Dacians in a valley, but they are drawn into an ambush.
 Severus is badly injured.
 Believing him dead, Fuscus blames the disaster on Severus.
 Meanwhile, a wounded and delirious Severus is wandering through the mountains.
 He is found by Decebalus' daughter Meda, who takes him to her cabin.
 They fall in love.
 When Decebalus finds out, he asks Severus to convince Domitian to negotiate, but Severus says that he must do his duty as a Roman officer.
 Decebalus lets him go.
 Back at the camp, Severus argues violently with Fuscus.
 Fuscus says he intends to overthrow Domitian, offering Severus the position of governor of Dacia, but the latter refuses.
 The two generals fight each other, and Severus kills Fuscus.
 Witnessing the fight, Domitian gives Severus command of the army and tells him to attack the Dacians.
-Decebalus, meanwhile has assembled his own army.
+Meanwhile, Decebalus has assembled his own army.
 The two armies confront each other across the battlefield.
 Decebalus and Severus meet between the armies and engage in single combat.
 Severus is killed.
-As he dies he says "this is all I could do for you".
+As he dies, he says "this is all I could do for you".
 The two armies then march towards each other into battle.